 ANTH 116.
 Introduction to Anthropology.
 (4 Credits)

-This course is an introduction to the discipline of anthropology, with particular focus on the methods, theory and conceptual framework of socio- cultural anthropology.
+This course is an introduction to the discipline of anthropology, with particular focus on the methods, theory and conceptual framework of cultural anthropology.
 All topics will be addressed in anthropological and Christian terms, including such issues as race, gender, language, globalization, and marriage.
-Freshmen and Sophomores only, except by consent of instructor.
+First Year and Sophomore students only, except by consent of instructor.
 Thus the overall shape of the course is organized around the goals of the SI tag--understanding the methods and theories that characterize anthropology, and moving toward relating those to the students' own learning and vocation.
 The course text book, ethnographic readings, and assignments all contribute to this goal.

 Tags: GP, SI

 Tourism and other forms of international travel have become important sites of anthropological inquiry as increasing numbers of people have their most significant cross-cultural experiences through the travel industry, either as participants or providers.
 This course will explore the anthropological literature around these phenomena, with a focus on the consequences of such travel for the construction of culture, cultural difference, ethics, and Christian faction in the world.